CommunityAwareness/Resources/README.md

 - [Change The NYPD](https://northstarfund.org/give/donate/donate-to-communities-united-for-police-reform/)
 - [The Marshall Project](https://www.themarshallproject.org/donate)
 - [Lake Street Cleanup](https://www.welovelakestreet.com/)
-- Sybrina Fulton, Trayvon Martin’s Mother Is Running For Office In Florida, please donate to her [here](https://sybrinafulton.com/)
+- Sybrina Fulton, Trayvon Martin’s Mother is Running For Office In Florida, please donate to her [here](https://sybrinafulton.com/)
 - Lucy McBath is also in a race for re-election in a red district.
 Her son Jordan Davis was murdered at 17 by a racist over music please donate to her [here](https://secure.actblue.com/donate/support-lucy?refcode=splash)

 # Contacts